-To: County Clerk County of Sacramento 600 8th Street Sacramento, CA 95814 To: County Clerk County of Placer 2954 Richardson Drive Auburn, CA 95603 From: San Juan Water District 9935 Auburn Folsom Road Granite Bay, CA 95746

-Project Title: Sale of conserved water to Sacramento Suburban Water District

-Project Location: San Juan Water District facilities in Sacramento and Placer Counties will be used to receive, treat and convey water to Sacramento Suburban Water District in Sacramento County.
+To: County Clerk To: County Clerk County of Placer From: San Juan Water District 9935 Auburn Folsom Road County of Sacramento 600 8th Street 2954 Richardson Drive Granite Bay, CA 95746 Sacramento, CA 95814 Auburn, CA 95603 Grainte Bay, CA 75740 ruoum, eri 75005 Project Title: Sale of conserved v water to Sacramento Suburban Water er District • District facilities in Sacramento and uburban Water District in Sacramen Placer Counties will be used to receive, treat to County.
 See attached map.

-Description of Nature, Purpose and Beneficiaries of Project: San Juan Water District (San Juan) will sell up to 6,000 AF of water to Sacramento Suburban Water District (SSWD), which San Juan has previously conserved through various conservation efforts, including primarily the improved water use efficiency of its customers.
-The project does not involve the construction of any new facilities or the modification or expansion of capacity of existing facilities.
-San Juan will benefit from the project as a result of being better able to utilize the surface water supplies it has available to it for public benefit, as well as receiving revenue that will improve its wholesale enterprise's financial position.
-SSWD will benefit from the receipt of surface water to improve the conjunctive management and health of its north groundwater basin.

-Name of Public Agency Approving Project: San Juan Water District

-Name of Person or Agency Carrying Out Project: San Juan Water District

-Exempt Status: (Check One)

-- \\\\\ Ministerial - \\\\ Declared Emergency (Sec.
-15071(a)) - \\\\ Emergency Project (Sec.
-15071(a) and (c)) - X Statutory Exemption: Class 1 Exemption, CEQA Guidelines section 15301 - X Other: Common Sense Exception, CEQA Guidelines section 15061(b)(3)

-Reasons why project is exempt:

-This project does not involve the construction of any new facilities or modification or expansion of capacity of existing facilities, and involves water supplies that have historically been consumptively used by San Juan prior to conservation.
-It therefore can be seen with certainty that the project will not have a significant effect on the environment.

-Contact Person Paul Helliker, General Manager Area Code/Telephone/Extension (916) 791-0115

-Date Received by Clerk for Filing

-Paul Helliker, General Manager
+6,000 AF of water to Sacramento through various conservation effort project does not involve the construction facilities.
+San Juan will be supplies it has available to it for Suburban Water District (SSWD), ts, including primarily the improved ruction of any new facilities or the nefit from the project as a result of by public benefit, as well as receiving WD will benefit from the receipt of an Water District (San Juan) will sell up to which San Juan has previously conserved water use efficiency of its customers.
+The modification or expansion of capacity of eing better able to utilize the surface water revenue that will improve its wholesale surface water to improve the conjunctive Name of Public Agency Approvi ng Project: San Juan Water Distric t Name of Person or Agency Carry y ing Out Project : San Juan Water I District Exempt Status: (Check One) Ministerial 15071( )) Declared Emergency (Sec.
+Emergency Project (Sec.
+15 X Statutory Exemption: Class s 1 Exemption, CEQA Guidelines s action 15301 eption, CEQA Guidelines section 1 Reasons why project is exempt: This project does not involve the cexisting facilities, and involves wat er supplies that have historically bee modification or expansion of capacity of en consumptively used by San Juan prior to will not have a significant effect on the Contact Person Area Code/Telep hone/Extension Paul Helliker, General Manager (916) 791-0115 Da te Received by Clerk for Filing Paul Helliker, General Manager